"There has been no net global warming for over a decade now."

 When you grab short time frames, say 10 years, it's easy to cherry-pick starting points that are particularly high or low to make your argument one way or the other.
 But even if you did select a 10-year frame — as cited by Cato — it would show a slight warming over time, Heim said.
 If you looked at just the last eight years, it would look flat.
 In fact, if you looked at the last four years, it would seem to be cooling.

 "But this is crazy," Heim said.
 "You have to look at the big picture."

-a NASA climate scientist who was a reviewer on the IPCC study, called the Cato argument that there has been no global warming over the last 10 years
+Gavin Schmidt, a NASA climate scientist who was a reviewer on the IPCC study, called the Cato argument that there has been no global warming over the last 10 years "fatuous and false."

 "What if I said that there had been no global warming for an hour?
 You would rightly tell me that this was too short a period for it to be meaningful," Schmidt said.
 "The same is true for a 'decade'.
 But even so, it is false."